castelao/CoTeDe/docs/source/qctests.rst

 These are the tests available, and can be explicity accessed at cotede.qctests.
 Most of them simply reproduce the procedure recommended by GTSPP, EuroGOOS, IMOS, ARGO and others.

-Although I slightly modified the names of some Q.C.test, the concept behind is still the same.
+Although I slightly modified the names of some Q.C. test, the concept behind is still the same.
 The goal was to normalize all tests to return True if the data is good and False if the data is bad.
 For example, ARGO's manual define "Impossible Date Test", while here I call it "`Valid Date`_".